The Transport Finance Law Review: Russia

 ii Supervisory regime

 In Russia, banking activities are subject to licensing, with licences being granted by the Central Bank of Russia.
-Banking institutions licensed in Russia are subject to supervision and control from the Central Bank of Russia, which in the recent past has also taken over supervisory functions in respect of other financial institutions – particularly exchanges and entities involved in the securities market.
+Banking institutions licensed in Russia are subject to the supervision and control of the Central Bank of Russia, which in the recent past has also taken over supervisory functions in respect of other financial institutions – particularly exchanges and entities involved in the securities market.

 Security and enforcement

 There are two widespread mechanisms of financing new-build means of transport in Russia: through bank loans or through finance leasing.

 In the first case, upon reaching the agreement and signing the appropriate instruments, the bank advances the amount of the loan either to the borrower directly or to the seller or builder of the respective means of transport as payment of the purchase price.
 Normally, the bank would fund only part of the purchase price with the remainder, on average 20 to 40 per cent, being pre-financed by the borrower itself.
 In most cases, the repayment of the loan and interest is secured by the mortgage or pledge of the respective means of transport, with loss and damage insurance placed in favour of the lender (jointly with the borrower), and with special arrangements in respect of the cash flow attributed to the item, channelled through a special account in the lender bank.
 In most cases, mortgage of the means of transport must be registered in the same registry where the title thereto is already registered; for ships, it is also possible to register them (and mortgages over them) in the registry of vessels under construction.
 The borrower becomes the owner of the respective item and starts to repay the loan.